 Few studies have focused on cross-country comparisons, yet it is worth mentioning some of them.
-Ipsos (2020) has created a barometer of the public opinion on climate change in 30 countries, with a sample size around 24,000 respondents (500 or 1,000 per country) with people age 16+.
-The study also took place in 2019 (Ipsos (2019)).
+Ipsos (2020) has created a barometer of the public opinion on climate change in 30 countries using representative samples.
 They show that most concerned countries about climate change are some European countries, Canada, Australia, China and India.
-A recent survey from the UNDP (UNDP (2021)) with 1.2 million respondents from 50 countries aims to provide reliable information to policymakers on people's considerations about climate change and how they would like their countries to respond.
+A non-representative survey from the UNDP (UNDP (2021)) with 1.2 million voluntary respondents from 50 countries asks broad questions on people's considerations about climate change and how they would like their countries to respond.
 The survey identifies the most popular policies (e.g., conservation of forests and land, investing more in green business and jobs) and socio-demographic drivers of belief in climate emergency (e.g., educational background, age).
-Leiserowitz et al. (2021) using Facebook data study climate change beliefs, attitudes and policy differences in 31 countries and territories.
+Using Facebook to administer the surveys, Leiserowitz et al. (2021) study climate change beliefs, attitudes and policy differences in 31 countries and territories.

-The literature seems inconclusive regarding the impact of psychological distance (i.e. the extent to which an object is distant from someone, either geographically, socially, or in time) on support for climate change mitigation policies.
-Owen et al. (2012) show that experiencing extreme weather events immediately affect supports for environmental policies.
-However, Park and Vedlitz (2013) find no evidence for this hypothesis in the U.S. for people who live in areas that suffered from Hurricanes Katrina and Rita, and that it is rather the information about risks that contributes to fostering proactive climate responses.

 The key contributions of our study to this literature will be to offer comparable cross-country evidence covering at the same time OECD and non-OECD countries.
 Previous work has mostly focused on single countries, making it less clear how generalizable the evidence is for other countries.
 This study aims to identify country-specific preferences for matters such as policy design, compensation mechanisms or level of ambition, as well as the effect of information treatments on them.
-Moreover, the study will also include an incentive compatible payment element (in the form of a lottery).
-Most previous studies do not have such item, therefore our study will be more credible in expressing people's willingness to support climate change mitigation policies.
+Contrary to most studies, our survey also measures the effect of information on willingness to pay or take action through real stakes question, including an incentive-compatible payment (in the form of a lottery).

 Methodology